 Mercy giggles as she tells her doctor that dieting is not for her.
 She enjoys a typical high-calorie Ecuadorian diet, in which rice accompanies almost every meal.
 The next day, we visit her at home in a poor, farming community in El Oro province, a one-hour flight away.
 Her refrigerator is stocked with red meats, bologna and eggs.
 Bananas are plentiful, and usually served fried.

-Fasting this way could start a regenerative process that will lead to improved health and longer life.
 This high calorie-diet contributes to her excess weight.
 But paradoxically, the biology that has driven her weight gain could also be what protects her from disease.
 I’m fascinated–partly because this woman’s condition relates so much to a diet I’ve been trying for the past three years.